When someone has an egg allergy, the body's immune

 pricks the outer layer of skin or makes a small scratch on the skin

-If the area swells up and get red (like a mosquito bite), the person is sensitive
+If the area swells up and get red (like a mosquito bite), the child is sensitive

 A blood test can be used if a skin test can't be done.
 It takes a few days/weeks